- Litter tray

 - Never use flea treatment products intended for dogs on your cat:

 - Vaccinations- Your new cat has been F3-vaccinated.
 The vaccination certificate will tell you when the next one is due.
-Kittens require boosters before their vaccination course is complete and then adult yearly vaccinations.
+Kittens require boosters before their vaccination course is complete and then yearly vaccinations for the rest of their lives to remain protected.
+Yearly cat vaccinations include a very valuable full health check with your veterinarian.

 FEEDING YOUR CAT